 In addition, get the contact information for any witnesses, and jot down the names of businesses near the crash site.
 They may have surveillance camera footage of the collision to assist with proving fault.

 Your words could come back to haunt you if they allude to or insinuate that you were at fault.
 You should even avoid apologizing, as this could be viewed as an admission that your actions caused the crash.
 Other than exchanging basic contact and insurance details as required by law, avoid conversations.

 - Only confirm contact information when speaking to an insurance company.

 Your statements could also lead to problems with your claim, especially when you know that these insurance company employees have tricky ways of asking questions and their goal is to stick you with the blame and minimize your injuries.
 Your conversation should be limited to confirming your contact information and informing the claims adjuster that your attorney will be in touch.

 Even if your injuries do not appear severe or life threatening, head to the ER, an urgent care center, or your physician’s office for care.
 It is also important to follow doctor’s orders for at-home care, restrictions on physical activity, and follow-up appointments.
 Your persistence with necessary medical treatment supports your claim for fair compensation.

 Get in Touch with an Oakland Personal Injury Lawyer Today

 While you will certainly want to retain a legal professional as soon as possible after an accident, these tips should carry you over until you have representation.
-To learn how our team at Venardi Zurada, LLP can help, please contact us to schedule a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+To learn how our team at Venardi Zurada, LLP can help, please contact us to schedule a free consultation at our offices in Oakland or Walnut Creek, CA.